 QuickBooks Premier Desktop for Cannabis Growers

-Alternatively, some believe that accounting for cannabis growers can involve QuickBooks Premier Desktop (QBPD).
+Alternatively, some believe that bookkeeping for cannabis growers can involve QuickBooks Premier Desktop (QBPD).
 This can be a good alternative to QBO as the operator can choose between having it on a server in-house or having it hosted outside of their office.

 Once this decision has been made, it’s time to learn about the features.
 Inventory management is possible for small cannabis grow operators.
 But for businesses with multiple verticals, this won’t work.